jhcp/piStar/RESEARCH.md

 *Is your work missing here?
 Add a pull request*

+#### 2025

+- Sekai Ariji.
+[Assessing and Prioritizing the Requirements of a Digital Twin for the Port of Twente](https://essay.utwente.nl/105117/1/Ariji_BA_TCS.pdf).
+In: TScIT 42, January 20, 2025, Enschede, The Netherlands, 2025

 #### 2024

 - Anna Perini, Angelo Susi. [i* or Not i*, This Was the Question](https://link.springer.com/chapter/10.1007/978-3-031-72107-6_1).
 In: Social Modeling Using the i* Framework.
 Springer, Cham. https://doi.org/10.1007/978-3-031-72107-6_1 , 2024.